EveSans/Bakery-Site/README.md

 Title: Kustom Kakes

-Purpose: Kustom Kakes is a bakery website where customers can order custom cakes for any occasion.
+Purpose: Kustom Kakes is a static bakery website where customers can order custom cakes for any occasion.

-How to Install and Run:

-Optional notes:

 Preconditions:

+How to Run:

+Structure:

 Test Steps:

 Expected Results:

+Notes: